Diabolical Plots is open for submissions through the end of July 2016.

 TRACK YOUR SUBMISSIONS

 We have made a listing for Diabolical Plots on our tool The Submission Grinder which you can use to track your submissions or find out from anonymized user data what our response times are like.
-We encourage you to sign up for a free account for both your own use and to contribute your data for others to see our response times.
+We encourage you to sign up for a free account for both your own use and to contribute your data for others to see our response times–you can see response time information from other users even without registering.
+At this time this listing is the only source of submission response data for Diabolical Plots.